Kansas political records that could potentially be broken on Election Day

 WICHITA, Kan.
-(KSNW)– About 40 percent of Kansas’s nearly 2 million registered voters have already cast a ballot this election, but that percentage could break a record come tomorrow.
+(KSNW) – About 40% of Kansas’s nearly 2 million registered voters have already cast a ballot this election, but that percentage could break a record come today.

-Kansas has not seen voter turnout over 85 percent since 1992, but this year Kansas has seen a record number of advanced ballots.
+Kansas has not seen voter turnout over 85% since 1992, but this year, Kansas has seen a record number of advanced ballots.

 Political Analyst Dr. Jeff Jarman said it will be one of several things to watch out for on Election Day.